Amon-Ra St. Brown among best bets for anytime touchdown scorer picks on Thursday

-Thanksgiving NFL anytime touchdown scorer picks, predictions, betting odds: Back Amon-Ra St. Brown on Thursday
+Thanksgiving NFL anytime touchdown scorer picks, predictions, betting odds: Pick Amon-Ra St. Brown on Thursday

 The SportsLine Projection Model locked in its top anytime TD scorer picks for Lions vs. Packers, Cowboys vs. Chiefs and Ravens vs. Bengals on Thanksgiving Day

 An NFL on Thanksgiving tripleheader means plenty of opportunities to bet on NFL anytime touchdown scorers.
 The action begins with Lions vs. Packers at 1 p.m.
 ET, and then it's Cowboys vs. Chiefs at 4:30 p.m., followed by Ravens vs. Bengals at 8:20 p.m.
 Lions wide receiver Amon-Ra St. Brown has reached double-digit touchdowns in each of the last two seasons, and he'll enter Thursday's matchup with Green Bay sitting on nine touchdowns through Detroit's first 11 games.
 However, you can still find him listed as high as +110 in the NFL anytime touchdown scorer odds, which is why he's one of our top anytime touchdown scorer picks for Thanksgiving NFL action.
-The Lions are favored by three points against Green Bay, and the over/under for Packers vs. Lions is 48.5.
+St. Brown's over/under for total receiving yards against Green Bay is 78.5.

 Targeting NFL player props is one way to approach NFL odds at online sports betting sites for the NFL on Thanksgiving in Week 13.
 With NFL props available for almost every player in Packers vs. Lions, Chiefs vs. Cowboys and Bengals vs. Ravens at top online sportsbooks, SportsLine's proven computer model can help you find value to add to your Thanksgiving NFL picks.